Gh0stdee/photo-debug/README.md

 # Repo for Debugging Wake and Sleep Functionality

-## Current issue
+## Current status

-Have undefined reference to Sensors: To be confirmed if it contributes to bug.
+Able to enter and exit sleep with correct values.

+WIFI Power Up and Down Functionalites to be added.